haproxytechblog/ingress-controller-external-example/README.md

 * ingress: the HAProxy ingress controller and the Bird router
 * controlplane: The Kubernetes control plane node
-* worker: A Kubernetes worker node
+* worker1: A Kubernetes worker node
 * worker2: Another Kubernetes worker node

 ## Try it out